WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 The madNS Config Profile supports VPNs, Feather and ChatGPT which can be a deciding factor.
 Additionally, the madNS Config Profile support Ad-Blocking and Update Blocking

+Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile.

 ### Part [1/2] Installing the Config Profile
 1. Go down to [Downloads](#downloads) and click on the link, then Config Profiles and then select the Config Profile you would like to install